Harassment and Discrimination Prevention

 Title IX of the Education Amendments of 1972 is a federal law that prohibits discrimination on the basis of sex of students and employees of educational institutions that receive federal financial assistance.
 USC Aiken does not discriminate on the basis of sex in its educational programs and in other activities operated by the University and is required by Title IX, and specifically 34 C.F.R.
 Part 106.9, not to discriminate in such a manner.
 This extends to employees of and applicants for employment or admission to the University.

 Links to information about University policies related to sex discrimination (which includes sexual harassment and sexual assault) are included below.

-The Director of Human Resources serves as the Title IX Coordinator for USC Aiken employees.
+The Director of Human Resources serves as the Title IX Coordinator for UofSC Aiken employees.
 The Title IX Coordinator is responsible for coordinating the university’s compliance with Title IX, including overseeing all complaints of sex discrimination and identifying and addressing any problems that arise during the review of such complaints.

 Questions or concerns may be directed as follows: